-More recently the decelerating rate of inflation and softening labor market led the Fed to change course cutting the Fed Funds rate at both their September and November meetings.
-The combined 75 bps in rate cuts dropped the Fed Funds rate to a range of 4.50% to 4.75%.
-Money market fund yields which tend to track short term rates closely also fell during the period with most money market funds now yielding south of 5.00%.
+More recently the decelerating rate of inflation and softening labor market led the Fed to change course cutting the Fed Funds rate at their September, November and December meetings.
+The combined 100 bps in rate cuts dropped the Fed Funds rate to a range of 4.25% to 4.50%.
+Money market fund yields which tend to track short term rates closely also fell during the period with most money market funds now yielding south of 4.50%.
+Should the Fed cut rates further in 2025 we would expect the current gap between stable value crediting rates and money market fund yields to narrow further.

-Even with the rebound in risk assets during 2023 and 2024, capital preservation options have continued to be an important component of defined contribution participants asset allocation strategies.
+With the increase in market volatility in 2025 capital preservation options have continued to be an important component of defined contribution participants asset allocation strategies.
 We have provided the following update on the current and historical performance of stable value strategies relative to money market funds and short-term bond funds in this volatile market environment.

-While stable value crediting rates have exceeded money market fund yields historically in most market environments, the sharp rise in Treasury yields coupled with the inverted nature of the yield curve caused money market fund yields to generally surpass stable value crediting rates during the fourth guarter of 2022 (see Exhibit 1) and this relationship continued throughout 2023 and 2024.
-Money market fund yields rose from near 0.00% to begin 2022, to approximately 5.00 - 5.25% by the third guarter of 2023, before dropping below 5.00% in recent months.
+While stable value crediting rates have exceeded money market fund yields historically in most market environments, the sharp rise in Treasury yields during 2022 coupled with the inverted nature of the yield curve caused money market fund yields to generally surpass stable value crediting rates during the fourth quarter of 2022 (see Exhibit 1) and this relationship continued into 2025.
+Money market fund yields rose from near 0.00% to begin 2022, to approximately 5.00 - 5.25% by the third quarter of 2023, before dropping below 4.50% in recent months.

-However, a longer-term comparison of the risk/return characteristics of capital preservation options, validated across a wide range of market cycles through September 2024, highlights the benefits of stable value compared to money market funds and short-term bond funds
+However, a longer-term comparison of the risk/return characteristics of capital preservation options, validated across a wide range of market cycles through March 2025, highlights the benefits of stable value compared to money market funds and short-term bond funds.